 All projects must adhere to all rules and criteria detailed in their contract.
 This may include restrictions on materials, safety/fire checks, mandatory milestones etc. They must also fully install and strike their project at the Hyperborea event for which they were awarded.

-Incomplete projects are defined by no-shows or failure to fulfill the scope of the project agreement.
+Incomplete projects are defined by no-shows or failure to fulfil the scope of the project agreement.
 Artists must notify the Art Department at least 15 days prior to gates open if they will be unable to complete their project, and will be expected to repay 100% of the grant funds within 15 days of the event closing date.